honestveera/react_play_ground/README.md

 # React

-React is a front end library
+React is a javascript front end library

-Why should use react?
+# Why should use react?

 1. Reusable components
 2. SPA (Single page application)